Research

 My research focuses on the history of evolutionary theory in the broad cultural context with an emphasis on the relationship between evolutionary ideas and socio-political doctrines.

-I published articles in the Journal of the History of Biology, Science in Context and in various collected volumes such as The Cambridge Companion to the Origin of Species.
+Aside from the monographs described above, I published articles in peer-reviewd journals such as The Journal of the History of Biology, Science in Context, Biological Theory and The Journal of Bioeconmics.
+I also contributed to a number of collected volutmes, e.g., The Cambridge Companion to the Origin of Species, Evolution: The First Four Billion Years and The Cambridge Encyclopedia of Darwin, The Cambridge Handbook of Evolutionary Ethics.
 For further details see the Publications section.